davidjt01/CW2024/README.md

 * Class Name Change: The class was renamed from WinImage to WinDisplay.
 * Class Documentation: Added class-level Javadoc comments to describe the purpose of the WinDisplay class.

+### LevelParent
+The LevelParent class was modified.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.levels.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the LevelParent class.
+* Controller Implementation: Implemented the Controller interface.
+* Game Flow Management: Enhanced methods for managing game flow, including initializing units, handling collisions, and updating the game state.
+* Pause and Resume Functionality: Added methods to pause and resume the game.
+* Projectile Management: Added methods to handle projectiles, including firing, removing out-of-screen projectiles, and generating enemy fire.
+* Enemy Spawn Control: Added a method to control enemy spawning based on a minimum spawn delay.
+* Enhanced Input Handling: Improved input handling to support additional keys for movement and game control.
+* Added method to handle multiple projectiles allowing enemies to fire multiple projectiles at once.
+* Added firing cooldown for UserPlane so that UserPlane will fire at a reasonable rate when space bar is held.

+These changes reflect the transition to a more structured and user-friendly LevelParent class, providing better encapsulation and initialization through updated methods and parameters.
+This ensures a more consistent and reliable way to manage game levels, including enhanced game flow management, improved input handling, and robust projectile and enemy spawn control.
+The addition of pause and resume functionality further enhances the gameplay experience, allowing for seamless interruptions and resumptions.

 ### LevelOne
 The LevelOne class was modified.
 Below are the key changes: